the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-workflow.md

 ## Prepare The Code

 Before requesting a review, make sure you've met all the obvious quality benchmarks for the project you are contributing to.
-This means making sure you have check the review list (see {ref}`checklist for the coder<rr-checklist-for-code-review>`).
+This means making sure you have checked the review list (see {ref}`checklist for the coder<rr-checklist-for-code-review>`).

 A reviewer should check these things (see {ref}`checklist for the coder<rr-checklist-for-code-review>`), but defects on these fronts should be by occasional oversight, rather than systematic.